yuqiliao/IDE-help-guide/_book/07-icils-walk-through.md

 ```{=html}
 <!-- -->
 ```
-9. Select a measure.
-You can choose a measure if more than one was
+9. Select a dependent variable.
+You can choose a dependent variable if more than one was
     > selected at step 1.

 10. Select which jurisdictions, variables, years (if applicable), and